0xPolygonID/docs/docs/issuer-node/issuer-node-api/claim/apis.md

 - `schemaHash` _String_: hash of the schema.
 For example, c9b2370371b7fa8b3dab2a5ba81b6838.

-- `credentialSubject` _String_: represents the subject of the credentials being retrieved.
-It should contain the identifier (DID of the user) and the associated values for the attributes specified in the credential schema file.
+- `credentialSubject` _String_: identifier of the Subject for which credentials are to be retrieved.
+For example, did:polygonid:polygon:amoy:2qE1BZ7gcmEoP2KppvFPCZqyzyb5tK9T6Gec5HFANQ.

 - `status` _enum_: retrieve credentials based on if they are revoked or expired.
 Default is `all` which would retrieve all the credentials.